 Local Area Special Educational Needs and/or Disabilities inspection

-The CCG and the Local Authority had an Ofsted and Care Quality Commission joint inspection in October 2018 on Northumberland’s effectiveness in implementing the disability and special needs reforms in the Children and Families Act.
+The CCG and Northumberland County Council had an Ofsted and Care Quality Commission joint inspection in October 2018 on Northumberland’s effectiveness in implementing the disability and special needs reforms in the Children and Families Act.

 We have welcomed the findings from Ofsted and CQC, which outline areas of strength and good practice within some services, as well as other areas where there is still work to do, which we acknowledge.

 The inspector has highlighted our determined drive in recent months to improve arrangements for meeting the needs of children and young people with SEND.
 The report highlights growing confidence in our services, and the pace of change and improvement.